ps2gg/ps2.gg/docs/Workflow.md

 ### 1.1) Splitting up milestones

-Then, we split them up into the next smallest use case, for example "maintaining each players friends list" - and further "linking alts to player's friends".
-We continue doing this until we can't make the component any smaller without going into implementation specifics.
+Next, we split up the use cases into smaller components, layer by layer, until we can't make them any smaller without going into implementation specifics.
+E.g. "Maintain an alt-wide friends list", which is split up into "Retrieve the friends list of every user" and "Provide accurate alt data".
 <br>

 ### 1.2) Defining our Sprints